Claude Monet: Legacy

 Monet's Le Pont du chemin de fer à Argenteuil, an 1873 painting of a railway bridge spanning the Seine near Paris, was bought by an anonymous telephone bidder for a record $41.4 million at Christie's auction in New York on 6 May 2008.
 The previous record for a Monet painting stood at $36.5 million.
 A few weeks later, Le bassin aux nymphéas (from the water lilies series) sold at Christie's 24 June 2008 auction in London for £40,921,250 ($80,451,178), nearly doubling the record for the artist.
 This purchase represented one of the top 20 highest prices paid for a painting at the time.

 In October 2013, Monet's paintings L'Eglise de Vétheuil and Le Bassin aux Nympheas became subjects of a legal case in New York against New York-based Vilma Bautista, one-time aide to Imelda Marcos, wife of dictator Ferdinand Marcos, after she sold Le Bassin aux Nympheas for US$32 million to a Swiss buyer.
 The said Monet paintings, along with two others, were acquired by Imelda during her husband's presidency and allegedly bought using the nation's funds.
 Bautista's lawyer claimed that the aide sold the painting for Imelda but did not have a chance to give her the money.
 The Philippine government has sought the return of the painting.
 Le Bassin aux Nympheas, also known as Japanese Footbridge over the Water-Lily Pond at Giverny, is part of Monet's famed Water Lilies series.

 A sympathetic portrait of Claude Monet can be found in R. W. Meek's historical fiction novel series The Dream Collector, both in Book I and Book II.
 Monet's documented attack of hysterical blindness is reimagined and cured through hypnosis by the dream collector, Julie Forette.

+Monet is the subject of the 2023 biography Monet: The Restless Vision by Jackie Wullschläger, which won the 2024 Elizabeth Longford Prize for Historical Biography.